 This can be an expensive life lesson.

-Also, it can be hard to sell a property if the tenant is still living their and won’t let you show the property.
+Also, it can be hard to sell a property if the tenant is still living there and won’t let you show the property.

 Professional cash home buyers are experienced in these types of situations, whereas; trying to list the property with a traditional real estate agent can be nearly impossible since you have limited access and the negative cash flow is draining your bank account.